ARMmbed/mbed_OS_API_Docs/docs/APIs/io/DigitalInOut.md

 # DigitialInOut

-The DigitalInOut interface is used as a bi-directional digital pin, used to read the value of a digital pin when set as an input, or write the value when set as an output.
+The DigitalInOut interface is used as a bi-directional digital pin:

+* Read the value of a digital pin when set as an input.
+* Write the value when set as an output.

 Any of the numbered mbed pins can be used as a DigitalInOut.